udexon/Homoiconism/Q30_Homoiconic_Pathfinding.md

 Our plan is as follows:

-- develop rudimentary Dijkstra's type pathfinding in 2D or 3D using homoiconic transformation, i.e. to use Forth like (to be known as _Phos_) Reverse Polish Notation in stack machine shell (smashlet) implemented in any high level host programming language.

-- b

 <ol type="a">

-  <li>Coffee</li>
-  <li>Tea</li>
-  <li>Milk</li>
+<li> We intend to develop rudimentary Dijkstra's type pathfinding in 2D or 3D using homoiconic transformation, i.e. to use Forth like (to be known as _Phos_) Reverse Polish Notation in stack machine shell (smashlet) implemented in any high level host programming language.
+This is analogous to human babies or children learning about the physical world and physical actions.
+Using the analogy of human learning at different ages, we shall develop Phos word database (function database) accordingly. </li>

+<li> We wish to highlight our hypothesis that human programmers learn programming by copying, then modifying part of the code of a larger program.
+We will use this to model an Artificial General Intelligence (AGI) self, which is capable of performing metaprogramming using the Phos programming language outlined here. </li>

+<li>....</li>
 </ol>

 https://github.com/udexon/Homoiconism/blob/master/Q23_Phos_Smashlet.md